Bachelor of Psychological Science

 Temasek Polytechnic – Diploma in Psychology

-Ngee Ann Polytechnic – Diploma In Psychology (previously known as Diploma in Psychology & Community Services)**
+Ngee Ann Polytechnic – Diploma In Psychology Studies (previously known as Diploma in Psychology & Community Services)**

 Singapore Polytechnic – Diploma in Applied Drama & Psychology

-** Programme duration will be extended for applicants who are required to undertake additional subject(s)
+** Programme duration will be extended for applicants who are required to undertake additional module(s)

 Scholarships & Awards